A Model of Collective Impact: Systemic Change that Leads to Success

 It is so exciting to see districts, higher ed and our state agencies all coming together to better serve this critical population.
 Practitioners are thrilled to learn from each other and share the best ideas wherever they arise. -Dr. Rosalinda Barrera, Dean of Education at Texas State University

-Problem: Fifty percent of Central Texas Kindergarteners start school unprepared, as assessed in a range of critical competencies.
+Problem: Fewer than half of Central Texas Kindergartners start school prepared, as assessed in a range of critical competencies.

 Solution: E3 Alliance led a collaborative effort to create the first student-centered standard for Kindergarten readiness in the history of the state.
 Ready, Set, K! provides a detailed diagnostic rubric, instructional practices, and small group and individual interventions so that pre-K and Kindergarten teachers can assess and better serve the needs of our youngest students.

-Partners: In conjunction with the E3 Alliance annual regional study of school readiness, Education Service Center Region XIII is providing enhanced coaching and online tools to support pre-K teachers in districts across the region.
+Partners: In conjunction with the E3 Alliance annual regional study of school readiness, Education Service Center Region XIII is providing training and online tools to support pre-K teachers in districts across the region.

-Partners: Eleven school districts, four institutions of higher education, and eight area STEM companies all actively work together in the STEM Pipeline Collaborative.
+Partners: Twelve school districts, four institutions of higher education, and ten community organizations and industry partners are all actively working together in the STEM Pipeline Collaborative.

 We are proud that we have been able to increase our engineering enrollment more than 300 percent in the last four years.
-Our great partnership with E3 Alliance and school districts was a major contributor to this growth. -Dr. Harold Stern, Professor, Texas State University Ingram School of Engineering
+Our great partnership with E3 Alliance and school districts was a major contributor to this growth. -Dr. Harold Stern, Professor at Texas State University Ingram School of Engineering